Additional Information

 Staff awareness initiatives are conducted within Clays facilitated by training for specific roles.
 The HR policies are reviewed periodically and rolled out to all employees.

-This policy statement concerning slavery and human trafficking is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by Clays Board on 24th April 2023.
+This policy statement concerning slavery and human trafficking is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by Clays Board in July 2024.

 Signed